abseil/abseil.github.io/docs/cpp/guides/random.md

 unchanging pseudorandom sequence are uncommon within Google.

-The Abseil family of distribution classes and distribution functions (eg.
+The Abseil family of distribution classes and distribution functions (e.g.
 `absl::Uniform()`) should be considered to have **Process Stability**.
 We hope to provide support for seed-stable distributions in the future, but at